zaidf/cloudflare-docs/products/workers/src/content/tutorials/handle-form-submissions-with-airtable/index.md

 ## Configure an Airtable base

-When our serverless function is completed, it will send data up to an Airtable base via Airtable's REST API.
+When your serverless function is completed, it will send data up to an Airtable base via Airtable's REST API.

 If you do not have an Airtable account, create one (the free plan is sufficient).
 In Airtable's dashboard, create a new base, choosing to _Start from scratch_: